sarthakc44/sarthakc44/README.md

 - 👋 Hi, I’m Sarthak!
 - 👀 I’m interested in Machine Learning and Artificial Intelligence applications for sustainable development.
-- 🌱 I’m currently learning Deep Learning, NLP, Computer Vision, and GAN.
+- 🌱 I’m currently learning Deep Learning, NLP, Computer Vision, and RL.
 - 💞️ I’m looking to collaborate on projects related to climate & environment, power & energy, or anything else that is interesting!
 - 📫 How to reach me: email [sarthakc44@gmail.com], linkedin [www.linkedin.com/in/sarthakchopra44/]